Rayford B. High Jr.: Bishop

 High was elected on the fourth ballot as Suffragan Bishop of Texas on June 7, 2003 in Christ Church Cathedral.
 He was consecrated on October 4, 2003 at Camp Allen by Bishop D. Bruce MacPherson of Western Louisiana.
 As suffragan bishop he oversaw 44 congregations in the Northeast, Northwest and Southeast Convocations.
 He retained the post until his election as Provisional Bishop of Fort Worth on September 19, 2012, and was installed on November 3, 2012.
 He retired in June 2015 but continued as an Assisting Bishop to the Diocese of Fort Worth.
 In October 2020 he was appointed Assistant Bishop in the Episcopal Diocese of West Texas, a role he commenced on February 1, 2021.

 Family

-High married Pat Mosley High in 1965 and together had three children.
+High married Pat Mosley High in 1965 and together they had three children.
 Pat died in 2015 and he remarried on August 12, 2017 to the Rev. Dr. Canon Ann Normand at St Paul’s Church in Waco.